 How to cover your medical expenses in Germany

 Your first priority when coming to Germany should be health insurance.
-Medication, doctors and hospitals are extremely expensive, so you must make sure that you are covered for sickness and emergencies.
+Medication, doctors, and hospitals are extremely expensive, so you must make sure that you are covered for sickness and emergencies.

-In addition, you will usually not get a residency permit without proof of adequate insurance.
+In addition, you will typically not get a residency permit without proof of adequate insurance.
 Health insurance is also mandatory for all employees and students in Germany, so you will not be able to start working or studying without it.